Professor David J Betz

 Professor David Betz obtained his BA and MA at Carleton University, Ottawa and his PhD at the University of Glasgow.
 He joined the Department immediately after completing my PhD in 2002.
 His main research interests are insurgency and counterinsurgency, information warfare and cyberwar, propaganda, also civil-military relations and strategy and especially fortifications both historic and contemporary.
 He was the academic director of the War Studies Online MA for its first five years.

 - Historic and contemporary theory and practice of fortification

-My writing is on a diverse range of subjects including information warfare, the future of land forces, the virtual dimension of insurgency, propaganda of the deed, cyberspace and insurgency, and British counterinsurgency in such journals as the Journal of Strategic Studies, the Journal of Contemporary Security Studies, and Orbis.
-My book written with PhD student Tim Stevens, Cyberspace and the State was published by the International Institute for Strategic Studies in 2012.
+His writing is on a diverse range of subjects including information warfare, the future of land forces, the virtual dimension of insurgency, propaganda of the deed, cyberspace and insurgency, and British counterinsurgency in such journals as the Journal of Strategic Studies, the Journal of Contemporary Security Studies, and Orbis.
+His book written with Dr Tim Stevens, Cyberspace and the State, was published by the International Institute for Strategic Studies in 2012.